OwenChen2028/dingo-bot/README.md

 node index.js
 ```

-You should see a message confirming the bot is running.
+You’ll see a confirmation when the bot is running.

-## Commands
+## Troubleshooting

-Here are the available commands you can use with DingoBot:
+- Make sure your database is running and credentials are correct.

-- `/init` - Initializes a table for the server.
+- Double-check that your bot token is valid.
-- `/create <term> <definition>` - Adds a term and its definition.
+- Review any error messages in the console.
-- `/read <term>` - Displays information about a specific term.
+- Confirm that the bot has the necessary permissions in your Discord server.

-- `/readall` - Displays all terms and their definitions.
+## Additional Notes

-- `/update <term> <definition>` - Updates the definition of an existing term.
+- Use `pm2` or `screen` to keep the bot running in the background.
-- `/delete <term>` - Deletes a specific term.
+- Regularly check for updates and keep backups of your database.

-- `/deleteall` - Deletes all terms from the server's table.
+Enjoy using DingoBot!